tifff-wang/PortionWise-Backend/README.md

 # PortionWise-Backend

-This playground project demonstrates a clean architecture implementation for a C# .NET backend with embeded Sqlite.
+This playground project demonstrates a clean architecture implementation for a C# .NET backend with embedded Sqlite.

-The project structure follows the principles of clean architecture, ensuring separation of concerns and enhancing maintainability and testability.
+The project structure follows the principles of clean architecture, ensuring the separation of concerns and enhancing maintainability and testability.
 The main components of this architecture are Controllers, Services, Repositories, Data Access Objects (DAOs), API, and different data models such as DTO, BO, Entity, and DL.

 ## Project Structure